engcang/FAST-LIO-SAM-QN/README.md

 + FAST-LIO-SAM: max 118% CPU usage, 125 times of ICP, 124.9ms consumption on average
 + FAST-LIO-SAM-N (only Nano-GICP): max 164% CPU usage, 130 times of ICP, 61.9ms consumption on average
 + FAST-LIO-SAM-QN: max 164% CPU usage, 130 times of ICP, 61.9ms consumption on average
++ Note: `loop_timer_func` runs at fixed `basic/loop_update_hz`.
+So how many times of ICP occured can be different depending on the speed of matching methods.

 ## Dependencies
 + `C++` >= 17, `OpenMP` >= 4.5, `CMake` >= 3.10.0, `Eigen` >= 3.2, `Boost` >= 1.54